According to Hoyle...

 It's also possible that Apple will not address the next version of the

-find this scenario unlikely.
+I find this scenario unlikely also.
 Apple always has something on the back burner, and I am

-sure that it is in Apple's benefit to get developers excited about the future.
+sure that it is in Apple's best interest to get developers excited about the future.

-will be younger than 5 years old.
-For this reason alone, Apple will probably do
+no PowerPC-based Macintosh will be younger than 5 years old.
+For this reason alone, Apple

 Just for the Phone of It